-There are so many dedicated individuals who make the Evergreen State Fair amazing.
-Those who dedicate hours, days, months of their lives every year to make sure, every booth, display, shop, show or activity runs smoothly.
-We know many of those people, but so much is done behind the scenes that we do not get a chance to recognize.
+There are many dedicated individuals who make the Evergreen State Fair amazing.
+Those who dedicate hours, days, and months of their lives every year to make sure, every booth, display, shop, show, or activity runs smoothly.
+The Fair Honoree is an opportunity to recognize deserving individuals who make The Evergreen State Fair a success.

 2023 Evergreen State Fair Honoree -Rick and Jean Lindsey

 This year’s Fair Honorees couldn’t go to a more deserving couple because of their passion for fairs, exhibitors, and fairgoers.
 They have been involved with the Fair since the early 90’s.
 They started by supporting their 2 Daughters, Misty & Camas, along with all the other club members.
 After a few years they founded their own club, Blue Chips, and moved into the roles of club leaders.
 Their involvement grew as they took on positions of Program Leaders and eventually Fair Superintendents.

 They have been invaluable in their support for 4-H Youth, Open Class and have volunteered at many other Fairs over the last 33 + years.
 They have worked at the Club, County, and State Levels in many different capacities for 4-H.

 Jean and Rick have devoted their time to being superintendents and have shared their knowledge and experience with so many people.
 Being a superintendent requires one to be knowledgeable and committed to their field and many spend their whole careers being experts in one department.
 What makes the Lindsey’s so amazing is that they have been coordinators, assistants, clerks, judges, and superintendent for several different departments.
 They never shy away from the task and bring organization, communication, and humor to the table to overcome challenges and make real improvements for the fair community.